-I love my family and friends so much, I think they know but it is good to hear.
+I love my family and friends so much, I think they know but it is good to say.

 This has been edited a bit to include the events that occurred yesterday to push me to write the status update call for sympathy.

-We all know that the bad is there every day and for some reason, I don’t want to dwell on it.
+We all know that the bad is there and for some reason, I don’t want to dwell on it, especially in this space.

-But today, as I write these words, I feel like I need to talk to you.
+But today, as I write these words, I feel like I need to level with you.

 I am in pain.

-I have headaches on a monthly basis, usually migraine and usually hormonal but manageable.
+I typically have headaches on a monthly basis, usually migraine and usually hormonal but manageable.

 Nothing my sumatriptan couldn’t take care of here and there.

-I have tried oils, massage therapy, changed my diet, basically anything and everything.
+I have tried oils, massage therapy, I changed my diet, basically anything and everything.

-I will be at my doctors’ office on Monday morning for the first time and until then I am praying that she won’t just tell me it’s in my head.
+I will be at my doctors’ office on Monday morning and until then I am praying that she won’t just tell me it’s in my head.